 Europe’s technology industries have a long track-record in continuously improving the performance and overall sustainability of their products, striving for excellence and providing consumers with competitive and innovative solutions targeted to their needs.
 Our companies aim to minimise life cycle impacts of products on the basis of scientific evidence, and we support them in these efforts through our work on ecodesign, energy labelling, ecolabel or EMAS – and by promoting the message that clear and consistent policy objectives combined with incentives should be at the core of the EU product policy framework.

-Director Energy & Environment
+Director Energy, Climate & Environment